gladcolor/LLM-Find/README.md

 - Put your data request to the `task` variable.
 - Run all cells.
 - LLM-Find will use the backed LLM (GPT-4o now) to generate and debug the data fetching program.
 GPT-4o's debugging ability is still weak.
 The default maximum attempt count is set to 10; modify this value is needed.
+- Tip 1: we suggest you re-run the program if LLM-Find cannot write the bug-free code.
+Per our observation, GPT sometimes will keep writing wrong code in a period about 10 minutes.
+Seems GPT will cache some previous answers so that it keeps return the same or similar wrong code.

 # Case studies
 Please play with the provided cases (~60), we also encourage you use your own cases.
 These case studies are designed to show the concepts of autonomous data fetching agents.
 Please use GPT-4o or above; the lower version of GPT will fail to generate the correct code and results.
 Note every time GPT-4o generates different outputs, your results may look different.
 Per our test, the generated program may not succeed at a chance about 10%; if so, please re-run all the cells again; no need to manually debug the code unless you like to do so.